shawnxiaow1118/Self_Driving_Car/CarND-Behavioral-Cloning-P3/README.md

 * `src`: train notebook, just for reference
 * `examples` : images for this readme file

+Here are two demo video of the car drive autonomously on [track1](https://youtu.be/cHxQ6-M2bo0) and [track2](https://www.youtube.com/watch?v=0KUDThT8xf8&t=15s) using trained model.

 ## Dependencies
 This lab requires: